 AP English Language/Composition is a course that prepares juniors to take the AP English Language test.
-This course includes a rigorous, in-depth approach to American literature and intensive writing designed to teach analysis and synthesis.
+This course includes a rigorous, in-depth approach to American literature and intensive writing designed to teach analysis, argument, and synthesis.
 Students will work on commentary pieces in this course to prepare them for college level rigor.
 Course assignments will be college level work.
 This course meets the requirements for American Literature and a composition course.
+Students will be assigned summer homework for this course.
+Students enrolled in this course are required to take the AP Exam.